vogr/pymorandum/README.md

 ## Usage

-Create a directory where pymorandum will do its work, and simply run `pymorandum --init` to get started
+Create a directory where pymorandum will do its work, and simply run `pymorandum --init` to get started.

 ```
 mkdir 'Photo Gallery'